 The American Academy of Pediatrics recommends feeding your baby only breast milk until age 6 months, and breast milk plus solid foods from 6-12 months and beyond.
 The World Health Organization recommends feeding only breast milk for 6 months and breast milk plus solid foods for 2 or more years.

-Breastfeeding can be challenging for both new and experienced moms.
+Breastfeeding can be challenging for both new and experienced individuals.
 Whatever your breastfeeding goal may be, find the information and support you need below.
-You got this mom!

 Visit WIC Breastfeeding Support to explore the stages of breastfeeding.
 Learn about the benefits, what to expect in the first few days, how to overcome common challenges, and how to fit breastfeeding in with your lifestyle.